How to Clean Octopus (Step-by-Step with Video)

 How to Clean Octopus (Step-by-Step)

-Quick answer — Rinse the octopus, then turn the head inside out and pull out all the innards (and the ink sac).
+Quick answer: Rinse the octopus, then turn the head inside out and pull out all the innards (and the ink sac).
 Push the hard beak out from the centre where the legs meet and discard it.
 Cut out the eyes.
 Keep or remove the head as your recipe needs.
-Rinse well — it's ready to tenderise and cook.
+Rinse well.
+It's ready to tenderise and cook.
 The whole job takes about 10 minutes.

 Key facts: